scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 To run a FLASH simulation, the user must go through three basic steps: setup, build, and execution.
 Canonically, each of these tasks are independently handled by the user.
-However with the recent advent of flmake - a Python workflow management utility for FLASH - such tasks may now be performed in a repeatable way [Flmake].
+However with the recent advent of flmake - a Python workflow management utility for FLASH - such tasks may now be performed in a repeatable way [FLMAKE]_.

 Previous workflow management tools have been written for FLASH.
 (For example, the "Milad system" was implemented entirely in Makefiles.)
 However, none of the prior